 Basic Outdoor Living Skills (BOLS)

-Fee: Optional book may be purchased at the training or The Mountain Top Shop for $9.50.
+Fee: Optional book, Outdoor Education in Girl Scouting, may be purchased at the training or The Mountain Top Shop for $9.50.

 This workshop is an overnight training that includes outdoor cooking, camping, orienteering, whittling, fire-building, and skills needed to camp in Adirondacks, platform tents, or big family-style tents.
 This training is offered by volunteer trainers in local communities, and by the outdoor program team, mostly in spring and fall.
 New trainings are posted on our website as soon as they are available